Taxes are a certainty that we all must pay and we have compiled a comprehensive list of the US income tax rates by state.

 - Pennsylvania – 3.07%

 So, to summarize, 41 states levy individual state income taxes on your wages/salaried income.
-Nine states levy no income tax at all, and New Hampshire, which charges no income tax on your paycheck, does charge tax on interest and dividends.
+Nine states levy no income tax, and New Hampshire, which charges no income tax on your paycheck, does charge tax on interest and dividends, although this is being phased out.

 The following table shows a list of states by the income tax rate (including D.C.).
 It shows the income tax range in percentage terms for those states that levy a higher tax rate based on your level of income, including the progressive tax brackets.